nrfconnect/sdk-nrf/samples/nfc/tnep_poller/README.rst

   * |nRF52DK|

 * NFC Reader ST25R3911B Nucleo expansion board (X-NUCLEO-NFC05A1)
-* NFC Type 4 Tag TNEP Device
+* NFC Type 4 Tag TNEP device

 Building and running
 ********************

 .. |sample path| replace:: :file:`samples/nfc/tnep_poller`

 .. include:: /includes/build_and_run.txt

 Testing
 =======

-After programming the sample to your board, you can test it with an NFC-A Tag Device that supports NFC's TNEP.
+After programming the sample to your board, you can test it with an NFC-A Tag device that supports NFC's TNEP.

 1. |connect_terminal|
 #.
 Reset the board.
 #.
-Put the NFC Tag Device anntena in NFC Poller range.
+Put the NFC Tag device anntena in the range of the NFC polling device.
-   The NFC Poller Device selects the first service and exchanges basic data with it.
+   The NFC polling device selects the first service and exchanges basic data with it.
    After that, the service is deselected.
 #.
 Observe the output in the terminal.